+Formula:

-Formula: Number of Initially Placed Graduates Who Report they are
+Number of Initially Placed Graduates Who Report they are in a Job, the Military, an Educational Program, or a Job/

-6-Month Follow-Up Survey

-2. Graduate 6-Month Average Weekly Earnings.
+- School Combination in the 6th Month After Initial Placement Number of Initially Placed Graduates Who Complete the 6-Month Follow-Up Survey - 2.
+Graduate 6-Month Average Weekly Earnings.
 This measure is required under WIA and serves as a barometer to measure graduates' long-term success.

-All initially placed graduates who complete the 6-month follow-up Pool:

-survey and report in the survey they are working at a job or the military (that meets the Job Corps definition of placement).
+Pool : All initially placed graduates who complete the 6-month follow-up survey and report in the survey they are working at a job or the military (that meets the Job Corps definition of placement).
 Measure: The average weekly earnings of placed graduates in the pool.

-Like the Graduate Average Wage at Placement measure, a model-Goal:

-based goal is used.
+Goal : Like the Graduate Average Wage at Placement measure, a model- based goal is used.
 See Attachment 1 for specific goals.

-5% Weight:

-Sum of Weekly Earnings of Graduates Who Report they are Formula:

-in a Job or the Military in the 6th Month After Initial Placement Number of Graduates Who Report they in a Job or the Military in the 6th Month After Initial Placement

-3. Graduate 12-Month Follow-Up Placement Rate.
-This measure is required under WIA and continues to gauge graduates' long-term progress in their attachment to the workforce or advanced education environment.

-All graduates initially placed in a job, the military or an Pool: educational program, and who complete the 12-month follow-up survey.

-Measure: The percentage of graduates in the pool who report they are employed or enrolled in an educational program according to the are in a Job, the Military, an Educational Program, or a Job/ School Combination in the 12th Month After Initial Placement Number of Initially Placed Graduates Who Complete the
+Weight: 5% Formula : Sum of Weekly Earnings of Graduates Who Report they are in a Job or the Military in the 6th Month After Initial Placement Number of Graduates Who Report they in a Job or the Military in the 6 th Month After Initial Placement 3. under WIA a 2-Month Follow-Up Placement Rate.
+This measure is required and continues to gauge graduates' long-term progress in their to the workforce or advanced education environment.
+Pool : educational p All graduates initially placed in a job, the military or an rogram, and who complete the 12-month follow-up survey.
+Measure: The percentage of graduates in the pool who report they are employed or enrolled in an educational program according to the Job Corps placement definition.
+Goal : The national goal is 70%.
+Weight : Formula: 5% Number of Initially Placed Graduates Who Report they are in a Job, the Military, an Educational Program, or a Job/ School Combination in the 12th Month After Initial Placement Number of Initially Placed Graduates Who Complete the 12-Month Follow-Up Survey

-Job Corps placement definition.

-Formula: Number of Initially Placed Graduates Who Report they

-12-Month Follow-Up Survey